-- Collision Warning – These come in various forms and the function of it is to alert you when you are too close to someone in front of you or moving in too quickly.
+- Collision Warning – These come in various forms and the function of it is to alert you when you’re too close to someone in front of you or if you’re moving in too quickly.
 They work not just for other cars, but also for pedestrians who are crossing in front of you.
 Some will even automatically apply the brakes.

 - Blind Spot Monitor – Using sonar sensors in the rear bumpers or sometimes cameras in the exterior mirrors, blind-spot monitoring systems watch adjacent lanes and can alert you to other vehicles that might be in the driver’s blind spot or hidden by the car’s roof pillars.
 The warning light goes off when someone is in your blind spot.

 - Parking Sensors – Sonar sensors in the rear bumpers that let you know when you are getting too close to other vehicles, shopping carts, or anything else above a certain height.